-Note: If you are running at an SMP/E level lower than that supplied with OS/390 Version 2.5, you must accept the HSC FMID and all HSC maintenance before installing VTCS 6.1.0.
+Note: You must accept the HSC FMID and all HSC maintenance before installing VTCS 6.1.0.
 For more information, see "Installing HSC and SMC" on page 70.

-Also note that because the VTCS FMID is a subsidiary HSC FMID, SMPE will also accept any VTCS PTFs called out by conditional COREQS in the HSC PTFs already accepted on your system.
-If any of these PTFs have HOLDDATA, you will receive a GIM35965I message for each, and the ACCEPT will fail.
+Also note that because the VTCS FMID is a subsidiary HSC FMID, SMP will also accept any VTCS PTFs called out by conditional COREQS in the HSC PTFs already accepted on your system.
+If any of these PTFs have HOLDDATA, you will receive a JQP302 message for each, and the ACCEPT will fail.
 This is not an error condition.
 If you encounter this condition, please review the individual PTF cover letters, note any additional action(s) to be taken, and repeat the ACCEPT step with the following parameters:

-ACCEPT S(SWS6100) GROUPEXTEND BYPASS (HOLDSYSTEM) .
+ACCEPT S(SW@6100) BYPASS(HOLDSYSTEM).